 By the way, I did choose Jolie in Farmhouse Beige to paint this cabinet.
 It works especially well with the color scheme in our dining room.
-For the most part, I paint pieces using ASCP or Jolie depending if I have paint in my craft room.
-If you would like making a cabinet new with chalk paint and choose ASCP, the color Country Grey is very similar.
+For the most part, I paint pieces using ASCP or Jolie depending on if I have paint in my craft room.
+If you would like to make a cabinet new with chalk paint and choose ASCP, the color Country Grey is very similar.

 I also recommend using these brushes that are specifically made for chalk paint.
-Yes, they are an investment, however, they work and they last.
+Yes, they are an investment, however, they work, and they last.
 They will not only help with the application but will help to avoid streaking.

 I can’t stress enough how beginning a project with the correct tools is important.
 If we are making a cabinet or, any piece new with chalk paint it’s worth the extra effort to begin the process correctly.

-Also, if you visit this post and this post you will see an example of other pieces I make new with chalk paint.
+Also, if you visit this post and this post you will see an example of other pieces, I make new with chalk paint.
 Also, take time to look through Cloches & Lavender to see other paint projects and techniques.
 As I mention above, I recycle and upcycle pieces I already have, often because painting old pieces gives them new life again for the home.

 After applying two coats of Farmhouse Beige paint I let my cabinet cure overnight.
 I namely do this to because I like to make sure my chalk paint is set well.

-My next step is to bring out the details on this cabinet.
+My next step is to bring out the details on this piece.
 I do love adding gilding on pieces I make new again in my home.
 It’s my love of French décor that I enjoy adding to our spaces.

 When applying gilding wax for the most part, I use stencil brushes.
 I find stencil brushes give me a more precise application especially in areas with small detailing.
 After applying my coat of gilding wax, using a lint free rag I buff the wax thoroughly.
 Besides being lint free and soft, these are economical too.

 Next, I apply a coat of ASCP Clear wax to making a cabinet new with chalk paint and buff well.
 I add the clear wax to the Farmhouse Beige specifically.
 I have also learned over time applying clear wax with a lightly damp household sponge works well.
-When I first heard of this technique I was a bit nervous however, since trying it I use this technique on larger pieces of furniture.
+When I first heard of this technique, I was a bit nervous however, since trying it I use this process on larger pieces of furniture.

-As a rule when applying wax it is best to apply this is small sections and in a circular motion to avoid streaking.
+As a rule, when applying wax, it is best to apply this is small sections and in a circular motion to avoid streaking.

 It’s also important to buff the wax especially well because the wax will remain tacky.
-Also when adding wax, buffing is what brings out the chalk paint and it should be buffed to have a sheen.
+Also, when adding wax, buffing is what brings out the chalk paint and it should be buffed to have a sheen.
 When buffing the clear wax make sure to use a lint free cloth,

-Because I dust my furniture with a damp microfiber cloth I always add a coat of polyurethane or Artisan Enhancements top coats.
-I do this because after taking the time making my cabinet new I want to preserve the look and water will wash the wax away.
-If you prefer not applying a top coat it’s fine, I want to make you aware that water and waxed furniture don’t mix and you will have to apply a layer of wax.
+Because I dust my furniture with a damp microfiber cloth, I always add a coat of polyurethane or Artisan Enhancements topcoats.
+I do this because after taking the time making my cabinet new, I want to preserve the look and water will wash the wax away.
+If you prefer not applying a topcoat it’s fine, I want to make you aware that water and waxed furniture don’t mix, and you will have to apply a layer of wax.